-Compliance with recommendations

 Principle 1 - Lay solid foundations for management and oversight (continued)

-1.3 Written contracts of appointment

-In addition to being set out in the Charter, all directors and senior executives have a written agreement which formalises the terms of their appointment.
+1.3 Written contracts of appointment In addition to being set out in the Charter, all directors and senior executives have a written agreement which formalises the terms of their appointment.
 Each Director commits to a letter of appointment which specifies the term of their appointment, the envisaged time commitment, expectations and duties relating to the position, remuneration, disclosure and confidentiality obligations, insurance and indemnity entitlements, details of the Group's corporate governance policies, and reporting lines.

 Each Senior Executive enters into an employment contract which sets out the material terms of employment, including a description of position and duties, reporting lines, remuneration arrangements and termination rights and entitlements.
-Contract details of senior executives who are Key Management Personnel can be found on page 20 of the 2018 Annual Report.
+Contract details of senior executives who are Key Management Personnel can be found in the 2021 Annual Report.

-1.4 Company Secretary

-The Group has a board-appointed company secretary.
-You can view her biographical details and qualifications on page 7 of the 2018 Annual Report.
+1.4Company SecretaryThe Group has a board-appointed company secretary.
+Their biographical details and qualifications are included in the 2021 Annual Report.

 The group company secretary has overall responsibility for the group secretariat function and is directly accountable to the board, through the chairman, on all matters to do with the proper functioning of the board.
 This includes advising the board and its committees on governance matters, coordinating board business and providing a point of reference for dealings between the board and management.

 All directors have access to the advice and services of the company secretary.

-1.5 Diversity and inclusion

-The Group's Diversity Policy is disclosed on the Group's website and sets out its objectives and reporting practices regarding diversity.
+1.5 Diversity and inclusion The Group's Diversity Policy is disclosed on the Group's website and sets out its objectives and reporting practices regarding diversity.

-The Board continues to review and monitor the Group's diversity profile with a view to setting meaningful targets for the advancement of diversity within the Group.
+The People Committee continues to review and monitor the Group's diversity profile with a view to setting meaningful targets for the advancement of diversity within the Group.

-Gender diversity statistics as at 30 June 2018 are outlined in the table below.

 Item Men Women

-Number of total employees 23 12
+Number of total employees 45 27

-Percentage of total employees 66% 34%
+Percentage of total employees 62% 38%

+Number of senior executives 4 1

+Percentage of total senior executives 80% 20%

-Number of total Board members 5 -
+Number of total Board members 5 2

-Percentage of Board members 100% 0%
+Percentage of Board members 71% 29%

-٧
+Gender diversity statistics as at 30 June 2021 are outlined in the table below.

+For the purpose of determining the above statistics, the Group considers "Senior Executives" to be those individuals who are direct reports to the Chief Executive Officer.

+Recommendations